MartinDavidWaller/RBNSpyBox/README.md

 ## Installing the RBNSpyBox software

-Once construction is complete as USB cable is required to join the ESP32 DevKitC board to a USB socket on your PC.
+Once construction is complete a USB cable is required to connect the ESP32 DevKitC board to a USB socket on your PC.
 Plug the device in.
 You may get a pop-up message identifying the new associated COM port.
 If not then the Windows Device Manager can be used to confirm the associated COM port.